AlexDavis777/SI4732_ESP32_S2_Mini/ESP32 S2 Mini with OLED Firmwares/README.md

 project and precompiled bin files in case of future problems with compiling on Arduino IDE.

 # goshante ESP32_ATS_EX with Bandscan (long press Mode)
-https://github.com/goshante/ats20_ats_ex
+Support for SI5351 or Crystal press mode button on startup to select which. https://github.com/goshante/ats20_ats_ex
 <p align="center">
     <img src="img/front.jpg" alt="Icon" />